 It is good Lyft is offering a program for loyal drivers who drive during busy times of the day.
 For those drivers, it is a win-win.
 If you don’t like to drive during busy times of the day contending with traffic, then this program won’t do you much good.

 Lyft Rewards is a transparent program to move Lyft drivers to the busy times of the day when drivers are most in demand.
 Are the rewards worth it for drivers to change their driving behavior?
-Not for me.
-But it may be worth it for you.
-Drive safe out there.
+With the new Lyft Rewards program, the answer could be a strong ‘yes.’
+It all just depends on whether or not you personally want to maintain a 90% acceptance rate.

 FAQ for the Lyft Rewards Program